MarcinBalejko/dc-supervillains-mern/README.md

 # DC Supervillains (Updated version)

-Updated version of DC Supervillains gallery.
+Updated version of DC Supervillains wiki app.
 This project is a full-stack MERN (MongoDB, Express, React and Node.js) application.
 It also includes Parallax effects and CSS carousel.

 Tools and technologies used: